61579013/carbon/README.md

 #### FAQ

 1、What is the difference between v1 and v2?
-> There is no difference between v1 and v2 of the API, but the implementation of the translation resource files
-> in `language.go` is different.
-The v1 is implemented by the third-party extension
-> library [packr](https://github.com/gobuffalo/packr), and the v2 is implemented by the standard
-> library [embed](https://pkg.go.dev/embed) after `golang1.16`.
-The v2 is recommended.
+> There is no difference between v1 and v2 of the API, but the implementation of the translation resource files in `language.go` is different.
+The v1 is implemented by the third-party extension library [packr](https://github.com/gobuffalo/packr), and the v2 is implemented by the standard library [embed](https://pkg.go.dev/embed) after `golang1.16`.
+If your golang version is `1.16+`, the v2 is recommended, otherwise, the v1 is required.

 #### References